 A. The types of temporary support facilities required include, but not by way of limitation, field offices, storage sheds, sanitary facilities, drinking water, first aid facilities, bulletin board, private telephones, project identification signs, clean-up facilities, waste disposal service, and similar miscellaneous general services, all as may be reasonably required for proficient performance of the Work and accommodation of personnel at the site including Owner's and Architect's/Engineer's personnel.
-Discontinue and remove temporary support facilities, and make incidental similar use of permanent work of the project only when and in manner authorized by Architect/Engineer, and if not otherwise indicated, immediately before time of substantial completion.
+Discontinue and remove temporary support facilities, and make incidental similar use of permanent work of the

+TEMPORARY FACILITIES 01 50 00- 3 project only when and in manner authorized by Architect/Engineer, and if not otherwise indicated, immediately before time of substantial completion.
 Locate temporary support facilities for convenience of users, and for minimum interference with construction activities.

-- B. Contractor's Field Office: Provide adequate office space for field office personnel plus one spare work station for incidental use by subcontractor's personnel, suitably finished, furnished, equipped and conditioned. - C. Temporary Facilities and Controls - Describe prime considerations of project coordination as affected by: - a.
+- B. Contractor's Field Office: Provide adequate office space for field office personnel plus one spare work station for incidental use by subcontractor's personnel, suitably finished, furnished, equipped and conditioned. - 2.5 CONSTRUCTION SCHEDULES AND REPORTS - A. Monthly Update Schedule - 1.
+Submit a detailed analysis describing deviations from the previous month's schedule as follows: - a.
+Description of the critical path and network diagram changes; - b.
+Additions/deletions of activities; - C. Temporary Facilities and Controls - 1.
+Describe prime considerations of project coordination as affected by: - a.
 Use of existing site facilities, including storage space, paved drives and parking areas, utility connections, and toilets; - b.
 Interruption of Facility utility services; and - c.
 Temporary offices, telephone service and toilet facilities. - 2.
 A designated area on site for construction debris recycling and disposal will be provided on site.
 Location to be coordinated with on-site facility supervisor. - a.
 Provide area for collection, storage and retrieval of separated debris for recycling.
 These bins or roll-offs shall be clearly marked for: - 1) Wood - 2) Concrete - 3) Metal - 4) Cardboard (covered) - 5) Trash